crschnick/pdx_unlimiter/README.md

 create a non-ironman copy of an ironman savegame, but couldn't because the games don't let you do it.
 You can for example use the included ironman converter to first create a non-ironman savegame and then edit it using the [Savegame editor](#savegame-editor).
+Moreover, you can also use the in-game console when playing converted savegames.

 **Usage guide:** [Ironman Converter](https://github.com/crschnick/pdx_unlimiter/wiki/User-Guide#savegame-actions)

 ## Savescumming tools

-The Pdx-Unlimiter allows you to create a sort of savegame checkpoints using keyboard shortcuts while being ingame that you can always revert back to.
+The Pdx-Unlimiter allows you to create savegame checkpoints using the GUI or keyboard shortcuts while being ingame.
+Having a history of previous savegames of your campaign available protects you against bugs, glitches, and terrible luck that can easily ruin campaigns.
+You can also enable a timed checkpoint option in the settings that will automatically create a campaign checkpoint every *x* minutes.

-If you want to revert to a previous savegame checkpoint, you can also kill the currently running Paradox game and load the latest save using a keystroke.
+If you want to load a previous savegame checkpoint, you can also kill the currently running Paradox game and load the latest save using a keystroke.
-This feature allows you to easily savescum, which is kinda necessary for hard achievements.
+This feature also allows you to easily savescum, which is kinda necessary for hard achievements.

 **Usage guide:** [Savescumming](https://github.com/crschnick/pdx_unlimiter/wiki/User-Guide#savegame-checkpoints-and-savescumming)

 ## Third party tool integration